sanel/declutter/README.md

 readable html, straight inside your Emacs.

 declutter is also able to read articles behind paywall - Finacial Times, WSJ and so on.
+Please read `Restriction Hacking` down below, in case you are not able to read the content.

 ## Installation